About the monument to Battery B

 On July 3rd the four servicable guns of Brown’s Battery were placed just south of the Copse of Trees under the command of Lieutenant Perrin.
 The battery was pounded by the artilery bombardment preceding Pickett’s Charge.
 One gun was struck on the muzzle by a Confederate shell, killing two gunners.
-Two men lept to load the ppiece, but the ball jammed in the distorted muzzle.
+Two men lept to load the piece, but the ball jammed in the distorted muzzle.
 They were about to hammer it in with an axe when another Confederate shell shattered one of the gun’s wheels and the cannon collapsed.
-The barrel cooled around the ball, permanently welding it in place.
+The barrel cooled around the ball, permanently clamping it in place.
 It can be seen on display in the Rhode Island Statehouse.

 When Union Artillery Chief Howard Hunt rode up he could see that Battery B was a wreck.
 Only three guns were servicable, all the officers were killed or wounded, and long-range ammunition was almost expended.
 Hunt ordered the battery to the rear, an order it obeyed prompty.

 There was an unanticipated effect from Battery B’s departure.
-Across the field in the Confederate lines Longstreet’s Artillery Chief, E. Porter Alexander, saw it leave.
+Across the field in the Confederate lines Longstreet’s Artillery Chief, E. Porter Alexander, saw the battery leaving the line.
 Union gunfire was also slackening following orders from Hunt and Meade.
-Alexander reported that the Union artillery on the ridge was pulling back. if Pickett were to charge, now was the time.
+Alexander reported that the Union artillery on the ridge was pulling back.
+If Pickett were to charge, now was the time.
 And so it was that Battery B helped launch Pickett’s Charge.